fitnr/breaks/README.md

                          natural_breaks
                          quantiles (default)
   -b, --bin-field FIELD  name of new field
-  -k COUNT               Number of bins (default: 5) -B, --bins TEXT        Comma-separated list of breaks (a series of upper-
+  -n, --norm-field FIELD  Normalize (divide) bin-field by this name field -k COUNT               Number of bins (default: 5) -B, --bins TEXT        Comma-separated list of breaks (a series of upper-
                          bounds)